pythseq/edna_intra_pipeline_comparison/README.md

 In our study, we analyze the results of a paired-end sequencing, after extraction and amplification of filtrated eDNA from aquarium seawater, to detect intraspecific haplotypic variability in *Mullus surmuletus*.
 Only one aquarium is given as example in the scripts.

+The following scripts were used for the bioinformatics analysis of [this publication](https://doi.org/10.1002/edn3.269), based on the datasets available [here](https://zenodo.org/record/4570303).

 <a name="install"></a>
 ## II - Installation